-The inclusion of important labeling will promote proper use of the incubator and related instrumentation (e.g., oxygen delivery and control systems), and make the user aware of outside factors that may affect patient care and safety:
+The inclusion of important labeling will promote proper use of the incubator and related instrumentation (e.g., oxygen delivery and control systems), and make the user aware of outside factors that may affect patient care and safety.

 - a) The oxygen concentration in an incubator is subject to a number of variables.
 Use of an oxygen analyzer to routinely monitor oxygen concentration will provide verification that the prescribed oxygen concentration is achieved.
-Use of an oxygen analyzer is strongly recommended whenever oxygen is being administered to the infant. - b) External radiant heat sources, (e.g., the sun, infant radiant warmers, and phototherapy lights) can affect the temperature control and alarm functions of the incubator (Hey and Mount, 1967).
-Patient temperature and insensible water loss may also be affected by external radiant heat sources (Bell and Rios, 1983 (a), 1983(b); Bell, Gray, et al. 1980; Bell, Weinstein, et al., 1980). - c) Improper placement of the patient probe (e.g., under the infant) can result in uncontrolled warming.
-If the patient probe is not placed and does not remain in adequate contact with the patient's skin, the probe can sense the temperature of the cooler surroundings and cause the infant's temperature to rise above the desired level. - d) Many factors which can influence thermal warming may not be readily apparent to the user (Adamsons et al., 1965; Bell and Rios, 1983(a); Bell, Gray, et al., 1980).
-Frequent checks of infant temperature, incubator temperature, and incubator function can help detect unwanted temperature fluctuations from misuse or outside interference and allow users to take corrective action before those fluctuations become hazardous. - e) Special requirements with respect to electrical safety and explosion hazards are necessary for safe use because of the possible use of flammable anesthetics. - f) The proper performance of a transport incubator is dependent upon the airflow pattern within the infant compartment.
-Objects obstructing or altering the airflow pattern could affect the thermal performance of the incubator, and thus, the infant temperature. - g) Transport incubators not designed or intended for use outside of the hospital could prove unsafe for such use, e.g., not mechanically strong enough, not having sufficient heat generating capacity, or having a limited battery operating time.
+Use of an oxygen analyzer is strongly recommended whenever oxygen is being administered to the infant. - b) External radiant heat sources, (e.g., the sun, infant radiant warmers, phototherapy lights) can affect the temperature control and alarm functions of the incubator (Hey and Mount, 1967).
+Patient temperature and insensible water loss may also be affected by external radiant heat sources (Bell and Rios, 1983 (a), 1983(b); Bell, Gray, et al., 1980; Bell, Weinstein, et al., 1980). - c) Improper placement of the patient probe (e.g., under the infant) can result in uncontrolled warming.
+If the patient probe is not placed and does not remain in adequate contact with the patient's skin, the probe can sense the temperature of the cooler surroundings and cause the infant's temperature to rise above the desired level. - d) Many factors which can influence thermal warming may not be readily apparent to the user (Adamsons, et al., 1965; Bell and Rios, 1983(a); Bell, Gray, et al., 1980).
+Frequent checks of infant temperature, incubator temperature, and incubator function can help detect unwanted temperature fluctuations from misuse or outside interference and allow users to take corrective action before those fluctuations become hazardous. - e) Special requirements with respect to electrical safety and explosion hazards are necessary for safe use because of the possible use of flammable anesthetics. - f) The proper performance of an incubator is dependent upon the airflow pattern within the infant compartment.
+Objects obstructing or altering the airflow pattern could affect the thermal performance of the incubator, and thus, the infant temperature.